 So which are the companies that cannot use CATO?
-What are the terms and conditions currently associated with the use of the service?
+What are the terms and conditions currently associated with using the service?
 Here is a list of the rules for your easy reference:

-A company cannot use the free CATO service if any one or more of the following apply:
+The company cannot use the free CATO service if any one of the following applies: